neoforged/.github/primers/1.21.5/index.md

         - `sendBubbleColumnParticles` - Spawns bubble column particles from the server.
         - `canSimulateMovement` - Whether the entity's movement can be simulated, usually from being the player.
         - `propagateFallToPassengers` - Propogates the fall damage of a vehicle to its passengers.
+        - `lavaIgnite` - Ignites the entity for 15 seconds if not immune.
+        - `clearFreeze` - Sets the number of ticks the entity is frozen for to 0.
     - `InterpolationHandler` - A class meant to easily handle the interpolation of the position and rotation of the given entity as necessary.
     - `LivingEntity`
         - `getLuck` - Returns the luck of the entity for random events.